 When you have reason to suspect someone is stealing from a trust or estate or that a trustee is in breach of one of their fiduciary duties, you should contact a trust & estate litigation attorney.

 How Much Does a Trust & Estate Litigation Attorney (Breach of Trust Lawyer) Cost?

 The cost of an trust and estate litigation attorney depends on your case.
 The more complex your case is, the number of claims and types of assets involved, all impact the cost of your case.
 If you believe you have a case, reach out to a trust and estate litigation attorney today to receive an estimate.

-Contact an Experienced California Trust & Probate Embezzlement Attorney in Los Angeles, San Jose, San Diego, Orange County, San Francisco, Sacramento, Riverside, and Surrounding Areas of California
+Contact an Experienced California Trust & Probate Embezzlement Attorney in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

 We highly recommend you speak with an experienced California trust, estate, and probate attorney.
 For a free consultation, contact the attorneys at Talkov Law at (844) 4-TALKOV (825568) or info(at)talkovlaw.com.

 Our Trust, Probate and Estate Litigation Attorneys practice in the following areas:

 - Will Contest Attorneys